appgardenstudios/hyaline/www/content/documentation/03-explanation/06-update-pr.md

 url: documentation/explanation/update-pr
 ---
 ## Overview
 Hyaline has the ability to create or update a comment on a GitHub PR with the results from a previous run of `check change`.
-When updating, it merges previous recommendations with new ones, as well as maintaining the status of items that have been addressed (either manually or via changes detected by `check change`).
+When updating, it merges previous recommendations with new ones, as well as maintaining the status of items that have been addressed (either manually or via changes detected by `check change`). **Hyaline automatically detects when documentation changes are committed in the PR** and will check off corresponding recommendations in the PR comment.

 ![Overview](_img/update-pr-overview.svg)